 - Make the wiki publicly viewable.

-- Edit/refashion your Home page to your tastes.
-For example, try (a) linking to an off site page, and embedding an (b) image and (c) a Youtube video:
+- Read about basic markdown syntax (video tutorial) and edit your Home page to your tastes.
+For example, try linking to a website and embedding an image and Youtube video.
+For example:

 [Joseph's tweets](https://twitter.com/jmreagle) ![placeholder](http://via.placeholder.com/350x150) <iframe width="560" height="315" src="http://www.youtube.com/embed/_ZSbC09qgLI" frameborder="0" allowfullscreen></iframe>